MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Dongjie Zhu} received the Ph.D degree in computer architecture from the Harbin Institute of Technology, in 2015.
-He is a assistant professor in School of Computer Science and Technology at Harbin Institute of Technology, Wehai.
-His research interests include parallel storage systems, social computing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yundong Sun} is currently working toward the Ph.D degree in School of Astronautics at Harbin Institute of Technology.
-His research interests include social computing and network embedding. \end{IEEEbiography}
+His research interests include machine learning, graph representation learning, recommender system and network embedding. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Dongjie Zhu} received the Ph.D degree in computer architecture from the Harbin Institute of Technology, in 2015.
+He is an associate professor in School of Computer Science and Technology at Harbin Institute of Technology, Wehai.
+His research interests include parallel storage systems, social computing, machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Haiwen Du} is currently working toward the Ph.D degree in School of Astronautics at Harbin Institute of Technology.
 His research interests include storage system architecture and massive data management. \end{IEEEbiography}